By Texas Homesteader ~

 Quick-Cooking Chicken Fried Rice

-I brought out my 10” cast-iron skillet and placed a little bacon grease in it, allowing it to heat up while I mixed an egg with a tablespoon of water.
+I brought out my large 10” cast-iron skillet and placed a little bacon grease in it, allowing it to heat up while I mixed 3 of eggs with 3 tablespoons of water.

-When the grease was melted and the skillet was hot I dropped that mixed egg in and scrambled it.
+When the grease was melted and the skillet was hot I dropped the egg mixture in and scrambled it.

-After the egg was scrambled I scooped it away and put it into a container to sauté the onions next.
+After the eggs were scrambled I scooped them away and put them into a container to sauté the onions next. (see below ‘What I’d Do Differently)

 Into that same skillet I added another small tablespoon of bacon grease and sautéed the chopped onions and minced garlic.